 The towing gear consists of a Skagit 55 single drum towing winch outfitted with 2,400(ft) of 2.25(in) stainless steel wire with a line pull of 175,000 pounds.
-On her bow she is fitted with a Skagit capstan with a 10,000 pound line pull, she is also fitted with a second on the stern.
+On her bow she is fitted with a JonRie Series 230 winch and a Skagit capstan with a 10,000 pound line pull on her stern.

 In 2012, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where the tug was renamed as the Alex McAllister.

 (Chris Scarborough, Brandon Durar)